galloreggie/sql_retail_sales_p1/README.md

 ### DATA ANALYSIS AND KEY PROBLEMS AND ANSWERS

-**1.Query to retrieve all columns for sales made on '2022-11-05'**
+**1. Query to retrieve all columns for sales made on '2022-11-05'**
 ```sql
 SELECT *
 FROM retail_sales
 WHERE sale_date = '2022-11-05'
 ```

-**2.Query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022**
+**2. Query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022**
 ```sql
 SELECT *
 FROM retail_sales